vedmack/feedback_me/README.md

   - Using AJAX post to send data to server ('name', 'message' and 'email' parameters will be send to your servlet/php file etc...)
   - Ability to send additional custom params to server (csrf token / logged in user_name / etc`)
   - Ability to embed any external html file inside the feedback_me widget for maximum customization
+  - Ability to embed inline html code inside the feedback_me widget for more customizations
   - RTL support
   - All labels are customizable
   - Customizable placeholder (HTML5) for all input fields